Benefits of China trade truce 'limited': Fed officials

-While US trade tensions have receded, including with China, Federal Reserve officials worry the danger to the economy is not over, according to minutes of the last policy meeting released Wednesday.
+While US trade tensions with China have receded, Federal Reserve officials worry the danger to the economy is not over, according to minutes of the last policy meeting released Wednesday.

 But several officials cautioned that the impact of the deal with China "would be relatively limited."